Jay-Idrees/Modern-Javascript/readme.md

 - Note that you cannot use `.this` inside the function if you are using an arrow function

 **Arrays and Looping through array**
+- Objects and arrays are reference types which means that even with using constants `const` variables- the values can be changed.
+Which means for example if you use `.push` method you can modify the array.

 ```Javascript
 const hobbies=['sports', 'Cooking'];